TechnitiumSoftware/DnsServer/APIDOCS.md

 - `expire` (optional): This is the expire parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `minimum` (optional): This is the minimum parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `primaryAddresses` (optional): This is a comma separated list of IP addresses of the primary name server.
 This parameter is to be used with secondary and stub zones where the primary name server address is not directly resolveable.
 - `zoneTransferProtocol` (optional): The zone transfer protocol to be used by the secondary zone.
 Valid values are [`tcp`, `tls`].
+This parameter is used with `SOA` record.
 - `tsigKeyName` (optional): The TSIG key name to be used by the secondary zone.
+This parameter is used with `SOA` record.
+- `ptrName`(optional): The current PTR domain name.
+This option is required for updating `PTR` record.
+- `newPtrName`(optional): The new PTR domain name.
+This option is required for updating `PTR` record.
-- `port` (optional): This is the port parameter in the SRV record.
-This parameter is required when updating the SRV record.
+- `preference` (optional): The preference value in an MX record.
+This parameter when missing will default to `1` value.
+This parameter is used only when updating `MX` record.
+- `exchange` (optional): The current exchange domain name.
+This option is required for updating `MX` record.
+- `newExchange` (optional): The new exchange domain name.
+This option is required for updating `MX` record.
+- `text` (optional): The current text value.
+This option is required for updating `TXT` record.
+- `newText` (optional): The new text value.
+This option is required for updating `TXT` record.
 - `priority` (optional): This is the priority parameter in the SRV record.
-This parameter is required when updating the SRV record.
+This parameter is required when updating the `SRV` record.
 - `weight` (optional): This is the weight parameter in the SRV record.
+This parameter is required when updating the `SRV` record.
-This parameter is required when updating the SRV record.
+- `port` (optional): This is the port parameter in the SRV record.
+This parameter is required when updating the `SRV` record.
 - `newPort` (optional): This is the new value of the port parameter in the SRV record.
-This parameter is used to update the port parameter in the SRV record.
+This parameter is used to update the port parameter in the `SRV` record.
+- `target` (optional): The current target value.
+This parameter is required when updating the `SRV` record.
+- `newTarget` (optional): The new target value.
+This parameter is required when updating the `SRV` record.
+- `dname` (optional): The DNAME domain name.
+This parameter is required when updating the `DNAME` record.
 - `keyTag` (optional): This parameter is required when updating `DS` record.
+- `newKeyTag` (optional): This parameter is required when updating `DS` record.
 - `algorithm` (optional): This parameter is required when updating `DS` record.
+- `newAlgorithm` (optional): This parameter is required when updating `DS` record.
 - `digestType` (optional): This parameter is required when updating `DS` record.
-- `newKeyTag` (optional): This parameter is required when updating `DS` record.
-- `newAlgorithm` (optional): This parameter is required when updating `DS` record.
 - `newDigestType` (optional): This parameter is required when updating `DS` record.
+- `digest` (optional): This parameter is required when updating `DS` record.
+- `newDigest` (optional): This parameter is required when updating `DS` record.
 - `flags` (optional): This is the flags parameter in the CAA record.
-This parameter is required when updating the CAA record.
+This parameter is required when updating the `CAA` record.
+- `newFlags` (optional): This is the new value of the flags parameter in the CAA record.
+This parameter is used to update the flags parameter in the `CAA` record.
 - `tag` (optional): This is the tag parameter in the CAA record.
-This parameter is required when updating the CAA record.
+This parameter is required when updating the `CAA` record.
-- `newFlags` (optional): This is the new value of the flags parameter in the CAA record.
-This parameter is used to update the flags parameter in the CAA record.
 - `newTag` (optional): This is the new value of the tag parameter in the CAA record.
-This parameter is used to update the tag parameter in the CAA record.
+This parameter is used to update the tag parameter in the `CAA` record.
+- `value` (optional): The current value in CAA record.
+This parameter is required when updating the `CAA` record.
+- `newValue` (optional): The new value in CAA record.
+This parameter is required when updating the `CAA` record.
+- `aname` (optional): The current ANAME domain name.
+This parameter is required when updating the `ANAME` record.
+- `newAName` (optional): The new ANAME domain name.
+This parameter is required when updating the `ANAME` record.
-- `protocol` (optional): This is the protocol parameter in the FWD record.
-Valid values are [`Udp`, `Tcp`, `Tls`, `Https`].
-This parameter is optional and default value `Udp` will be used when updating the FWD record.
+- `protocol` (optional): This is the current protocol value in the FWD record.
+Valid values are [`Udp`, `Tcp`, `Tls`, `Https`, `HttpsJson`].
+This parameter is optional and default value `Udp` will be used when updating the `FWD` record.
+- `newProtocol` (optional): This is the new protocol value in the FWD record.
+Valid values are [`Udp`, `Tcp`, `Tls`, `Https`, `HttpsJson`].
+This parameter is optional and default value `Udp` will be used when updating the `FWD` record.
+- `forwarder` (optional): The current forwarder address.
+This parameter is required when updating the `FWD` record.
+- `newForwarder` (optional): The new forwarder address.
+This parameter is required when updating the `FWD` record.
+- `dnssecValidation` (optional): Set this boolean value to indicate if DNSSEC validation must be done.
+This optional parameter is to be used with FWD records.
+Default value is `false`.
+- `proxyType` (optional): The type of proxy that must be used for conditional forwarding.
+This optional parameter is to be used with FWD records.
+Valid values are [`None`, `Http`, `Socks5`].
+Default value `None` is used when this parameter is missing.
+- `proxyAddress` (optional): The proxy server address to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyPort` (optional): The proxy server port to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyUsername` (optional): The proxy server username to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyPassword` (optional): The proxy server password to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `appName` (optional): This parameter is required for updating the `APP` record.
 - `classPath` (optional): This parameter is required for updating the `APP` record.
 - `recordData` (optional): This parameter is used for updating the `APP` record as per the DNS app requirements.